Prior to Arrival

 Other students may request an early return, but exceptions are rarely given.
 The Early Arrival form and information will be available on Housing Central from November 1 to January 4.

-All students approved for early arrival will be required to complete COVID-19 gateway testing on January 9.
+All uncleared (unvaccinated or non-testing exempt) students approved for early arrival will be required to complete COVID-19 gateway testing on January 4-7.

-The university will be opening in Tier 1 for the Spring semester and anticipates moving into Tier 2 by January 28 (two weeks after the start of Spring classes).
+The university will be opening in Tier 4 for the Spring semester.
 To learn more about Stetson's COVID-19 Tiers, visit the Stetson Tiers website for more information.
 Also, be sure to review the Safer Stetson website for updates regarding COVID-19 and university policies.

 All animals living on campus must be approved by Residential Living and Learning to live with you in our three animal-friendly residence halls prior to arrival on campus.
 So, please be sure you have gone through the application and approval process before bringing your animal with you to campus.
 We accept applications for new animals until January 2.